 What does RPA stand for?

-The term Robotic Process Automation was coined in the early 2000s and it had been developing for several years previously.
-Starting from simple screen scraping automation in the 1990s, to workflow automation, and finally gaining recording and scripting capabilities.
+The term Robotic Process Automation was coined in the early 2000s but it had been developing for several years prior to this point, starting with simple screen scraping automation in the 1990s, to workflow automation, and finally gaining recording and scripting capabilities.
 Today companies are adopting RPA differently, looking to automate business processes and data flows between legacy applications without the complex IT projects or high costs and investment.
-RPA software is particularly used in organisations looking to streamline various complicated systems together fluidly.

 Different RPA Models